3 people dead after North Texas home explodes

 Their identities have not been released by local police.
 Many East Texas fire departments responded to the fire, including Longview, Talco, and Paris.

-Johntown is a small town of fewer than 1,000 people and is roughly 75 miles north of Longview on Highway 271.
+Johntown is a small town of fewer than 1,000 people and is roughly 75 miles north of Longview on HWY 271.

 It remains unclear whether this explosion is related to the “loud boom” that many East Texans heard over the weekend in Gladewater and Longview.